 - Where an applicant is ineligible to make a Springboard+ application and/or where all Springboard places have been filled, the applicant should make a Trinity Direct Application.
 For details regarding fees for applicants applying through the Trinity Direct Application process, please visit the Academic Registry website.

 Applicants are requested to apply through one system or the other, applications cannot be considered through both systems.The Department is not in a position to offer scholarships/fee waivers to incoming students; we recommend investigating funding/scholarship options before making an application e.g:

 - funding supports offered in home countries (in the case of international students).

 It may also be possible to claim tax relief on tuition fees, see the Revenue site for details.

-Further InformationEnquiries can be made to the Executive Officer for Postgraduate Courses or the Course Director of the Postgraduate Diploma in Applied Social Data Science, Dr Constantine Boussalis.
+Further InformationEnquiries can be made to the HCI and Postgraduate Programmes Coordinator or the Course Director of the Postgraduate Diploma in Applied Social Data Science, Dr Constantine Boussalis.
 Please make sure to read the Frequently Asked Questions before emailing.

-Please visit the Admissions Requirements section for full details of the application documentation and access to the online application portal.
+Please visit the Admissions Requirements section for full details of the application documentation and access to the online application portals.